benbria/aliasify/README.md

 Aliasify is a [transform](https://github.com/substack/node-browserify#btransformtr) for [browserify](https://github.com/substack/node-browserify) which lets you rewrite calls to `require`.
+This is an alternative, with more configuration options, to the [`browser` field](https://gist.github.com/defunctzombie/4339901#replace-specific-files---advanced) [interpreted](https://github.com/substack/node-browserify#packagejson) by browserify.

 Installation
 ============